Calendar Views | FieldCamp

 How It Works

-Reading the board: Each column header shows the technician's name and profile initials.
-Jobs appear as blocks running vertically through their day.
+Reading the board: Each column header shows the technician's name.
+Visits appear as blocks running vertically through their day.
 Gaps between blocks are open time.

 Assigning: Drag from the Job Tray and drop into any technician's column at the desired time.

-Rescheduling: Drag a job up or down within a column to change the time, or across columns to reassign to a different technician.
+Rescheduling: Drag a visit up or down within a column to change the time, or across columns to reassign to a different technician.

 Tips